Convergence rate analysis and improved iterations for numerical radius computation: Introduction

-A major benefit of cutting-plane methods is that they only require computing $\lambda_\mathrm{max}$ of $n \times n$ Hermitian matrices.
+The 2000s saw further interest in computing $\numr$ with the following key results.
+In 2005, Mengi and Overton gave a fast globally convergent method for~$\numr$~\cite{MenO05} by combining an idea of He and Watson \cite{HeW97} with the level-set approach of Boyd, Balakrishnan, Bruinsma, and Steinbuch (BBBS) \cite{BoyB90,BruS90} for computing the $\Hinf$ norm.
+Although Mengi and Overton observed that their method converged quadratically, this was only later proved in 2012 by G\"urb\"uzbalaban in his PhD thesis~\cite[section~3.4]{Gur12}.
+Meanwhile, in 2009, Uhlig proposed a fast geometric approach to computing $\numr$~\cite{Uhl09} using cutting planes and a new greedy strategy.\footnote{In this same paper~\cite[section~3]{Uhl09}, Uhlig also discussed how Chebfun~\cite{DriHT14} can be used to reliably compute~$\numr$ with just a few lines of \matlab, but that it is generally orders of magnitude slower than either his method or the one of Mengi and Overton; see also~\cite{GreO18}.} A major benefit of cutting-plane methods is that they only require computing~$\lambda_\mathrm{max}$ of $n \times n$ Hermitian matrices.
 If $A$ is sparse, this can be done efficiently and reliably using, say, \texttt{eigs} in \matlab\@.
 Hence, Uhlig's method can be used on large-scale problems while still being globally convergent.
-In contrast, at every iteration, the level-set approach requires solving a generalized eigenvalue problem of order $2n$, which by standard convention on work complexity, is an atomic operation with $\bigO(n^3)$~work.
+In contrast, at every iteration, the level-set approach requires solving a generalized eigenvalue problem of order~$2n$, which by standard convention on work complexity, is an atomic operation with~$\bigO(n^3)$~work.
 While Uhlig noted that convergence of his method can sometimes be quite slow~\cite[p.~344]{Uhl09}, his experiments in the same paper showed several problems where his cutting-plane method was decisively faster Mengi and Overton's level-set method.